With grain deal in focus, Putin to meet Erdogan in Russia

 For Russia, Erdogan is a key broker - and one respected personally by Putin.
 It is their first in-person meeting since October.

-Ahead of Monday's meeting, U.S. wheat prices closed lower on Friday as markets weighed tight global stocks against the prospect of hefty Russian wheat production and efforts to renew a Black Sea grain deal.
+Ahead of Monday's meeting, U.S. wheat prices closed lower on Friday as markets weighed tight global stocks against the prospect of hefty Russian wheat production and efforts to renew the deal.

-Ukrainian officials, meanwhile, said Russia launched an overnight air attack on one of Ukraine's major grain exporting ports.

-(Writing by Guy Faulconbridge; additional reporting by Lidia Kelly in Melbourne, Ece Toksabay in Ankara and Michelle Nichols at the United Nations; editing by Robert Birsel)
+(Writing by Guy Faulconbridge; additional reporting by Lidia Kelly in Melbourne, Ece Toksabay in Ankara and Michelle Nichols at the United Nations; editing by Robert Birsel and Philippa Fletcher)

 ((guy.faulconbridge@thomsonreuters.com; Telephone +79856400243;))